-- XIII.
-Visitors to Schools: Visitors to the school and classrooms are expected to observe a set of rules outlined in the Code of Conduct to ensure the safety of the building's occupants.
-Visitors must check in at the school's main office using the visitor management system, Securly.
-All visitors MUST have photo ID. - XIV.
+- XIV.
 Public Conduct on School Property: All persons on school property will conduct themselves in a respectful and orderly manner, be properly attired, and act in a responsible manner.
-The code contains penalties for violations and rules for enforcement. - XV.
-Publication, Distribution, and Review: Annually the code will be publicized and explained to all students and distributed, in writing, to parents and guardians of students.
+The Code contains penalties for violations and rules for enforcement. - XV.
+Publication, Distribution, and Review: Annually the Code will be publicized and explained to all students and distributed, in writing, to parents and guardians of students.
 The Board will appoint a committee to annually review and update, if necessary, the Code of Conduct.
-Via mailings, general meetings, written copy and handbooks, the Board will ensure that the educational community is aware of the code.
+Via mailings, general meetings, written copy and handbooks, the Board will ensure that the educational community is aware of the Code.